Foreign policy of the Franklin D. Roosevelt administration

 Britain and the U.S. began the campaign against Germany with an invasion of North Africa in late 1942, winning decisively in May 1943.
 Meanwhile, the United States won a decisive victory over Japan in the Battle of Midway and began a campaign of island hopping in the Pacific Ocean.
 In 1943, the Allies launched an invasion of Italy and continued to pursue the island-hopping strategy.
-The major Allied leaders met at the Tehran Conference in 1943, where they began to discuss post-war plans.
+The major Allied leaders met at the Tehran Conference in 1943, where they began to discuss postwar plans.
 Taking up the Wilsonian mantle, Roosevelt also pushed as his highest postwar priority the establishment of the United Nations to replace the defunct League of Nations.
-Roosevelt expected it would be controlled by Washington, Moscow, London and Beijing, and this Big Four resolve all major world problems.
+Roosevelt expected it would be controlled by Washington, Moscow, London, and Beijing, and that this Big Four would resolve all major world problems.
 By the time of Roosevelt's death in April 1945, Germany and Japan were collapsing rapidly.
 Both soon surrendered and became the responsibility of the Foreign policy of the Harry S. Truman administration.